sjsn/defhacksprep/README.md

 * [Python 3](https://www.python.org/downloads/) - Make sure you get the 3.x.x version!
 Python 2 is garbage.
   * To check if it's installed, open your command prompt (search for `cmd`) and then type python.
 An execution shell should open up.
 Then type the command `import sys` and then `print(sys.version)`.
 It should output (3.6.0).
 Type `exit()` to close the execution shell.
 * [Atom](https://atom.io/) - An open source "industry standard" text editor!
+* [Git](https://git-scm.com/downloads) - Git is a version control system (the industry standard) that allows multiple people to edit code at the same time without breaking everything.
+Think of it as a lazy Google Docs but for coding.

 ## Setting up
 This should be done *after* setting downloading the shit above.